apify/actor-scraper/README.md

 [Apify **act**](https://www.apify.com/docs/actor) compatible with [Apify **crawler**](https://www.apify.com/docs/crawler) - same input  ⟹ same output.

-**WARNING:** this is early version and may contain some bugs and may not be fully compatible.
+**WARNING:** this is an early version and may contain some bugs and may not be fully compatible with crawler product.

 ## Usage